 - Strategic investors: These are individuals or businesses that have a vested interest in the success of your business.
 For example, a coffee shop might have a bean roaster as a strategic investor.

 Crowdfunding is when a project or business raises small amounts of capital that can add up to a big amount from a large group of people — usually online.

 Crowdfunding is usually used to test, promote, validate, and gather feedback on early-stage ventures and products to determine whether they are worth large-scale investment.
 If you have a validated idea with some market traction, equity financing might be a better route for your business than crowdfunding.

-Additionally, crowdfunding is customer-centric, whereas equity financing is investor-centric.
+But crowdfunding is customer-centric, whereas equity financing is investor-centric.
 If you’re seeking market validation for an early-stage physical product, crowdfunding might be a good option.
 If you want to grow operations by selling an ownership stake to investors, you may want to consider equity financing.